frnmst/python-training/algorithms/README.md

   number of simple paths from that vertex to `t`.
 All detailed explanations are available at this link: http://courses.cs.tamu.edu/jarvi/2004/f689/assignment3.pdf

+- The `UndirectedGraph` implements an undirected graph on top of the directed graph class.
+To obtain an undirected edge, we need to have two directed edges `(u,v)` and `(v,u)` which will represent the undirected edge `(u,v)` (or `(v,u)` which are the same).
+This means that all atomic operations, like: add edge, exists edge, delete edge, are done for both edges.

+- The `DfsUndirectedGraph` implements the DFS algorithm on an undirected graph.
+  The `dfs` method prints a message if at least one cycle is detected, none otherwise.
+According to various sources, including Wikipedia, to have a running time of O(V) for cycle detection under the former conditions, if a gray vertex is found during the search it means that a cycle is present.
+Since at most n - 1 edges can be part of the DF tree (given the previous condition of the gray vertices) it means that the algorithm takes O(V).
+We know that an already discovered vertex is not white.
+We then need to check that that the adjacent vertex is not connected via the "undirected back edge" (each edge is composed by two direct edges).
+  We do that by checking the parent field of the current vertex (`u.parent is not v`).
+We then check the discovery time of both verices to know if v is an ancestor of u.
+If that is the case we found a cycle.
+  Due to iomplementation choices the code presented in this class takes more time than O(V). *This implementation needs anyhow to be verified.*

 ## License